AkmalFairuz/AkmalFairuz/README.md

 - [raknet-attack](https://github.com/AkmalFairuz/raknet-attack) - A tool to attack a Minecraft server.
 (This attack method has been patched on PocketMine-MP)

 ### Contact Me
-- Discord: NoClip#7191
+- Discord: akmalfairuz
-- Email: akmal@venitymc.com
+- Email: akmalf475@gmail.com

 ### Donate
 - [PayPal](https://paypal.me/akmalfairuz)